Team3-16778/motor_lab/README.md

 The codes for the motor lab (Arduino and python)

 ## GUI
-The GUI is a user interface for the motor lab, (python3.12 and pyqt6).
+The GUI is a user interface for the motor lab.

 ### Python version
 - Python 3.12.3